dafny-lang/dafny/docs/StyleGuide/Style-Guide.md

 ...
 ```

-However, if some members of a module are used very frequently, import it using `opened`:
+However, if some members of a module are used very frequently, import them using `opened`:
 ```dafny
 import opened Donut
 ...